scenerystack/community/docs/reference/api/bamboo/CanvasPainter.md

 # CanvasPainter

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/CanvasPainter.ts](https://github.com/phetsims/bamboo/blob/main/js/CanvasPainter.ts) for the most up-to-date information.

 ## Overview

 CanvasPainter is the abstract base class for bamboo components that use the Canvas API.
 Typically this would